Diablo Immortal Elder Rifts Explained

 Elder Rift Rewards

 While their completion can yield a decent amount of XP and loot, by far the most important reward from Elder Rifts are the Legendary Gems.
 Legendary Gems primarily come from Elder Rifts enhanced by Crests.
-(Your other options are to craft them with Runes at the Jeweler, which is also tied to Elder Rift completion due to thes Rune currency, or to buy them with from the Marketplace.)
+(Your other options are to craft them with Runes at the Jeweler, which is also tied to Elder Rift completion due to the Fading Embers Rune currency, or to buy them with Platinum from the Marketplace.)

 Legendary Gems are a massive source of power for your character — increasing their Combat Rating (outright damage and survivability gain), Resonance (multiplying base stats of gear), and adding mighty, unique effects of their own.
 Needless to say, paying attention to Legendary Gems and their improvement is a must for your character progression, and their acquisition is closely tied to Elder Rift runs.